 Even if you qualify for Chapter 7, it could be in your best interest to file for Chapter 13 if you have numerous assets that you want to protect from liquidation.
 For example, your assets could increase in value, such as shares in a company, real estate acquisitions, and more.
 Instead of selling those assets, you protect them and their financial gains in the future by filing for Chapter 13.

 The Issue of the Best Interest of the Creditors Test

 For the court to approve your repayment plan in Chapter 11 or Chapter 13, it must pass the “Best Interests of the Creditors” test.
 Essentially, you must leave creditors better off with your plan than they would have been if you filed for Chapter 7.
 Unsecured creditors are examined in your debt repayment plan.
 These creditors do not have collateral securing their loans; so, they have nothing to sell if you default.

 Some personal property is protected regardless of the type of bankruptcy you are filing.
 However, these are often state-specific exemptions.
 Therefore, it is best to speak with a bankruptcy attorney in your state to clarify which exemptions your estate qualifies for.
 Washington does allow residents to choose if they want the federal or state-mandated exemptions.

 For the federal side, you are typically allowed a homestead exemption on the equity you have earned on your property, tools of trade, household goods, jewelry, motor vehicles, and life insurance exemptions.

 It is important to realize that some assets are not protected.
 Therefore, having your case fully assessed by a bankruptcy attorney is the only way to help you avoid creditors, lawsuits, and more, yet still protect your future.
-Schedule a consultation with the business and personal bankruptcy advocates at Hames Anderson Whitlow & O’Leary today by calling 509-586-7797 or requesting more information online.
+Contact us today to schedule a no-obligation consultation.